-Formerly employed as a caseworker for Lehigh County Children & Youth, 111 jury trials in state and federal courts, a long list of winning trial verdicts, and the list goes on.
+Formerly employed as a caseworker for Lehigh County Children & Youth, 114 jury trials in state and federal courts, a long list of winning trial verdicts, and the list goes on.

 I am very prompt in returning phone calls (unless I am in trial, when my focus is solely on the client whose life is on the line), and you’ll find that I respond back to clients even on evenings, weekends and holidays.
-That’s a big issue that many people have with the DUI Attorneys they hire—that the lawyer is not accessible and doesn’t keep in regular communication.
+That’s a big issue that many people have with the attorney they hire—that the lawyer is not accessible and doesn’t keep in regular communication.

 Please note that I also keep a paralegal, private investigator, and translators (in Spanish and Arabic) available to me if needed.
 I speak Spanish and French myself.